-Federal rules require businesses to report the amounts paid to income recipients through the use of approved forms, such as a W-2, Form 1099, Form SSA-1099, and Form 1099R.
+Federal rules require businesses to report the amounts paid to income recipients using approved forms, such as a W-2, Form 1099, Form SSA-1099, and Form 1099R.
 While these forms are not identical, they each provide the information necessary to calculate OAGI.
 The critical boxes on the W-2 form are boxes 15 through 17, which provide information regarding state-earned income.
+Please note what state is listed on the W-2 form.
 The critical boxes on the 1099 form will be boxes 1 and 2a, which provide a gross distribution and the taxable amount of such distribution.
+Again, please note the state information that is included in box 11.
 The identity of the state on the W-2 and 1099 forms may be another indication of the state of residence.

 Many applicants will have only social security income.
 Social security income is not taxable in the state of Ohio to the extent it is included in the calculation of Federal Adjusted Gross Income.
 See.
 R.C.
 5747.01(A)(5) (providing a deduction for benefits under Title II of the Social Security Act and Tier 1 railroad retirement benefits to the extent included in federal adjusted gross income under Section 86 of the Internal Revenue Code).
-Applicants with only social security income would have a modified adjusted gross income of \$0.